Fairy Lorikeet

 About the Fairy Lorikeet

-The Fairy Lorikeet belongs to the family Psittacidae, within the order Psittaciformes.
-These birds typically live average 8-12 years with a maximum recorded of 18 years..
+The Fairy Lorikeet belongs to the family Psittaculidae, within the order Psittaciformes.
+These birds typically live 6-10 years in the wild, with potential to reach 15 years in captivity..

 How to Identify a Fairy Lorikeet